The Mind Poisoners: Plot summary

 Blossom informs Carter that T Wong Chen is her father who has influence in Chinatown and managed to secure his release.
-However, Blossom claims that she and Carter are now being blackmailed as photographs of them making love are sent to them anonymously.
+However, Blossom claims that she and Carter are now being blackmailed as photographs of them having sex are sent to them anonymously.
 Blossom also reveals she is a drug addict.

 Carter (still undercover as Dr Haig) persuades Blossom to arrange a meeting with her drug pusher, Pio.
 Carter knocks out Blossom and Pio and searches her apartment.
 He finds a secret room with a locked filing cabinet.
 Carter kidnaps Pio and tortures him into revealing the source of his drugs.
 Pio identifies Arnold Argo – a Las Vegas casino owner as his supplier.
 Disguised as Jimmy “The Horse” Genelli – a Chicago mobster – Carter investigates Argo's casino and arranges to test a trial shipment of heroin.
 He also bumps into Chelsea Chase currently employed as a casino entertainer.

 Carter is flown to a secret location in the Nevada desert where he is given a sample of heroin.
 When he is returned to Las Vegas airport he is arrested by corrupt police in the employ of Argo.
 Argo suspects Chelsea knows more about Genelli than she has said and questions her roughly.
 Carter escapes from police custody and drives to Argo's ranch where the majority of the drugs are held.
 Carter kills Argo and his men, confiscates the drugs, burns down the ranch and rescues Chelsea Chase.

 Carter returns to San Francisco and searches Blossom's apartment again.
 In the secret room and locked cabinet he finds recording equipment, photographs and negatives of people having sex and a small quantity of drugs.
 Questioning Blossom, Carter discovers a Chinese-backed plot to brainwash American students into accepting Communism and provoking civil unrest against the Government.
 Useful targets are blackmailed with threats to expose sexually explicit photographs, or information on their illicit drug use, and then brainwashed with repetitive recorded messages by Dr Twin.
 College professors are targeted to corrupt the minds of the young and drug pushers are recruited to sell cut-price drugs laced with an unknown substance that provokes coordinated attacks of aggression.

 During his questioning of Blossom Carter is attacked by Chinese agents and Blossom is killed in the crossfire.
 Carter is beaten unconscious and taken to the basement of the Orient Import-Export Company.
 The Chinese conspirators decide to eliminate Carter and continue with their operations.
 Close to death, Carter is dumped into the sewer.
 He returns later, forcing his way into the basement, and releases Pierre – the poison gas canister.
 Dr Twin and his conspirators die.

-Carter returns to his suite at the Mark Hopkins Hotel and makes love to Chelsea Chase.
+Carter returns to his suite at the Mark Hopkins Hotel and has sex with Chelsea Chase.